Transport in Thailand

 A large number of buses, minibuses and taxis share the streets with private vehicles at Ratchadamri Road, Bangkok.

 Tuk-tuks are one mode of public transport in Bangkok and other cities in Thailand.

 Transport in Thailand is varied, with no one dominant means of transport.
 For long-distance travel, bus transport dominates.
 Low-speed rail travel has long been a rural long-distance transport mechanism, though plans are underway to expand services with high-speed rail lines extending to several major regions of Thailand.
 Road transportation is the primary form of freight transport across the country.
+Public transportation is underdeveloped, though not as severely as in some other Southeast Asian countries such as Indonesia and the Philippines.

-For short trips motorbikes are common.
+For short trips, motorbikes are common.
 There are public motorcycle taxis in Bangkok, Pattaya, and other large cities.
 An overwhelming number of taxis can also be found in Bangkok.
 Since the country's first rapid rail transit line opened in 1999 in Bangkok, daily ridership on Bangkok's various transit lines has risen to over 800,000, with multiple additional lines either under construction or being proposed.

 Private automobiles, whose rapid growth contributed to Bangkok's notorious traffic congestion over the past two decades, have risen in popularity, especially among tourists, expats, the upper class, and the growing middle class.
-A motorway network across Thailand has been gradually implemented, with motorways completed in Bangkok and most of central Thailand.
+A motorway network across Thailand has gradually been built, with motorways completed in Bangkok and most of central Thailand.

 Domestic air transport, which had been dominated by a select few air carriers, saw a surge in popularity since 2010 due in large part to the expanding services of low-cost carriers such as Thai Air Asia and Nok Air.

 Areas with navigable waterways often have boats or boat service, and many innovative means of transport exist such as tuk-tuk, vanpool, songthaew, and even elephants in rural areas.